ciena-frost/ciena-frost.github.io/README.md

   * Or optionally run `node generate-pages-from-markdown.js` or `node generate-components.js`
     * `node generate-pages-from-markdown.js` generates the routing.js file and creates `pods` matching the folders/files within the markdown directory
     * `node generate-components.js` generates the component pages with their respective demos. _This script can take a while.
 Which is why they're separated_

+1. Generating Asana Roadmap
+  * Create a personal access token by going to the “apps” tab of your profile settings then click "Manage Developer Apps"
+  * Set the environment variable `asanaToken` equal to your personal access token
+2. Run `node generate-roadmap.js`